What is Alcohol Dependence/Alcoholism defined by the Diagnostic and Statistical Manual of Mental Disorders?

 M. Signs and symptoms of drugs and alcohol.

 N. Economic and Psychological.
-Money may be spent for drug use; the partner who is not using substances often assumes the provider role.
+Money may be spent for drug use; the partner often assumes the provider role.
 Psychological consequences may include denial or protection of the person with the substance abuse problem, chronic anger, stress, anxiety, hopelessness, inappropriate sexual behavior, neglected health, shame, stigma, and isolation.

-O. To familiarize social workers and other behavioral health professionals with 12-Step approaches so that they are better able to make informed referrals that match clients to mutual support groups that best meet the individual’s needs and maximize the likelihood of engagement and positive outcomes.
+O. To be familiar with 12-Step approaches so that they are better able to make informed referrals that match clients to mutual support groups that best meet the individual’s needs and maximize the likelihood of engagement and positive outcomes.

 P. A licensed provider or an ancillary provider working under the general supervision of the licensed provider: Physicians; Physician’s Assistant; Nurse Practitioners; Licensed Psychologist;and Licensed Clinical Social Worker.